-13.7.26 Flow Valve at Minimum Limit
+13.6.27 Flow Valve at Minimum Limit

 This error indicates the valve V1 has been at its minimum position for a specific amount of time.
-A wet flow meter is the most common cause of this error.
+An internally wet flow meter is the most common cause of this error.

-13.7.27 Flow Valve at Maximum Limit
+13.6.28 Flow Valve at Maximum Limit - Check Supply Pressure and/or Reduce Flow Rate

-This error indicates the valve V1 has been at its maximum position for a specific amount of time.
-Insufficient supply pressure source for the given flow setpoint, or a block chamber inlet are the most common cause of this error.
-Other causes include a frozen saturator caused by extended operation at temperatures below freezing is.
-Try reducing the mass flow rate setpoint to 20 L/min or even 10 L/min when operating at temperatures below freezing.
+This error indicates that V1 has been at its maximum position for a specific amount of time.
+Insufficient supply pressure source for the given flow setpoint, or a restricted chamber inlet are the most common cause of this error.

-13.7.28 Expansion Valve Reported Error:
+13.6.29 Expansion Valve Reported Error:

-This error indicates the stepper motor for the valve V2 is reporting an internal error.
+This error indicates that the stepper motor for the valve V2 is reporting an internal error.
 A failed stepper motor or a jammed expansion valve are the most common causes of this error.

-13.7.29 Expansion Valve Failed to Find Home Position
+13.6.30 Expansion Valve Failed to Find Home Position